-Please find attached Buru Energy Limited's ("Buru" or "Company") audited full year statutory accounts for the year ended 30 June 2011.
+Please find attached Buru Energy Limited's ("Buru" or "Company") Annual Report for the year ended 30 June 2011.
+A hard copy of the Annual Report will today be distributed to those shareholders that have requested to receive it by post.

-These full year statutory accounts and further information on the Company are available on the Buru website at: www.buruenergy.com
+Further information on the Company is available at: www.buruenergy.com